cmusatyalab/PyEdgeSim/README.md

     - To expose influxdb outside of the server cluster, this step stops the `adv-ortist-sim` scenario, deletes the sandbox and restarts AdvantEDGE.
 The process will take some time.
 You can validate that it worked by going to another machine with influxdb installed and running `influx -port 30086 -host <PUBLICIP-OF-SERVER>`.
 If it can't connect, make sure you opened port 30086 on your server.
     - From the browser, recreate your `adv-ortist-sim` sandbox and redeploy the `adv-ortist-sim` scenario.
     - From the script, setup grafana.
-    - Then, open a browser tab to `http://127.0.0.1/grafana`, login at lower left with username = admin and pw = admin.
+    - Then, open a browser tab to `http://localhost/grafana`, login at lower left with username = admin and pw = admin.
 Use the `+` to import the `Client Framerate and Round Trip Time.json` dashboard from the PyEdgeSim `data/grafana` directory.
-When the dashboard opens, select `adv_ortist_sim_adv_ortist_sim` from the `ScenarioDB` dropdown menu at the top of the dashboard.
+    - The map in the dashboard is locked to the the Pittsburgh east end.
+You can change this by editing that panel and changing the GPS coordinates.
 11. The script will prompt you to setup automation.
-This was already done during the installation requirements but no harm in doing it again to be safe.
+You already did this during the requirements installation but no harm in doing it again to be safe.
 12. Run the test automation.
 You can view the progress from the grafana dashboard.
 You'll see a network latency step graph in the lower left.
 Since you have not yet configured the client, you won't see anything meaningful in the upper half of the dashboard.

 The final step in the script is the generation of a test report.
 We'll come back to this after the client is configured.
 You've completed the server configuration.
 For now, you can exit from the `simulation_setup.py` script.